Skip to contents

 nitermax

 Maximum number of iterations.
-By default set to 100. only used if weizfeld = TRUE.
+By default set to 100.
+Only used if weizfeld = TRUE.

 nstart

-Number of times the algorithm is ran over all the data set. only used if weizfeld = FALSE.
+Number of times the algorithm is ran over all the data set.
+Only used if weizfeld = FALSE.

 gamma